Keurig vs Drip Coffee Maker (What’s The Best Option?)

 The secret to Keurig’s convenience is their K cup coffee pods.
 These pods contain predetermined amounts of coffee grounds sealed to preserve freshness.

-Models like the Keurig mini and slim, with minimal design and minimal features, start at around 100 dollars, while advanced models like the Keurig K elite and K café, with many customizable features, cost around 200 dollars.
+Models like the Keurig mini and Slim, with compact designs and minimal features, start at around 100 dollars, while advanced models like the Keurig K Supreme and K café, with many customizable features, cost around 200 dollars.

 Pros of Keurig over Drip coffee maker